-Between 2004 and 2012, NAS NE has played a leading role in six major projects, ‘For the Record’, ‘Dig, Dive and Discover’, ‘North-East of England Maritime Archaeology Research Archive’ and ‘Hartlepool-built: Ships, Crews and Community’, ‘Hartlepool History Then and Now’ securing grant funding of over £100,000.
+Between 2004 and 2012, NAS NE played a leading role in a number of major grant-funded projects, including ‘For the Record’, ‘Dig, Dive and Discover’, ‘North-East of England Maritime Archaeology Research Archive’ and ‘Hartlepool History Then and Now’.

 2012 – Hartlepool History, Then and Now

 2011 - Ship-Shape and Hartlepool Fashion - accessible and enjoyable maritime research for all

 2007 - North-East England Maritime Archaeology Research Archive” (NEEMARA)